inversify/InversifyJS/README.md

 ## 📦 Installation

-You can get the latest release and the type definitions using npm:
+You can get the latest release and the type definitions using your preferred package manager:

 ```sh
 > npm install inversify reflect-metadata --save